IBM/kubernetes-speech-assistant/README.md

 Use `Android Studio` or the `CammandLine` to generate an APK and install the application on your Android Mobile device.
 Run the application.

-Watch the video here to check out a demo of the application:

 ## Links
 * [IBM Kubernetes REST Api](https://containers.cloud.ibm.com/swagger-api/#/)